CINCINNATI -- Joby Bowman laughed as she sat in the future home of BrewRiver Creole Kitchen in late October.

 "We're really excited to have our food there and introduce it to a new audience," Bowman said.

 She promised many of the gastropub's items, plus new additions, will appear on BrewRiver Creole Kitchen's menu.
-The new BrewRiver location will have its own parking lot, double the seating capacity and triple the kitchen space of the original BrewRiver GastroPub.
+The new BrewRiver location has its own parking lot, double the seating capacity and triple the kitchen space of the original BrewRiver GastroPub.

 That's also why the owners tweaked BrewRiver's name.
 They wanted the new location to reflect their desire to educate people about the breadth of Creole cuisine while delivering a unique dining experience in Cincinnati.